niel-pate/niel-pate/README.md

 - 👋 Hi, I’m @niel-pate
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning C and C++
+- 🌱 I’m currently learning python and data science

 <!---
 niel-pate/niel-pate is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.